Pasta Carbonara is an easy to make dish with loads of flavor, paired perfectly with Emmolo Merlot.

 - Cook pasta according to package directions.

-- While pasta is cooking, Heat a large skillet over medium heat and add 2 tbsp butter, and onion and chopped garlic.
+- While pasta is cooking, Heat a large skillet over medium heat and add 2 tablespoon butter, and onion and chopped garlic.

 - Julienne ham into matchstick size pieces and add to skillet.
 Cook over medium heat for 4-5 minutes.